Dallas Cowboys vs. Las Vegas Raiders NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Raiders stats and trends

-- Las Vegas' games this season have gone over the total in five out of 10 opportunities (50%).
+- Las Vegas' games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

 - The Raiders have 12 giveaways this season, while the Cowboys have 19 takeaways.